jankaszel/hyperwell-thesis/chapters/study.md

 * **Close annotation:** A `close` event gets tracked when a user closes the editing overlay for an annotation.
 * **Delete annotation:** A `delete` event gets tracked when a user deletes a parent annotation (and thus, any subordinate annotation).

-For tracking these, we adapted parts of Recogito to our needs.
-As the UI of Recogito is written in JavaScript, we could easily identify the modules controlling Recogito's annotation editor and inject function calls to send the respective events to a backend server via HTTPS.
+For tracking these, I have adapted Recogito to our needs.
+As the UI of Recogito is written in JavaScript, I could easily identify the modules controlling Recogito's annotation editor and inject function calls to send the respective events to a backend server via HTTPS.
 Such an event---depicted in @lst:tracking-event---would include the event type, the acting user's ID, a timestamp, and the respective annotation to which the the event is related.
 On the server, a HTTP server written in JavaScript, too, and running on the Node.js runtime, would receive the events and insert them as JSON-encoded entry into a CouchDB[^couchdb] NoSQL database.
 In that database, all events would remain for later evaluation.

 Listing: Example JSON-encoded excerpt of a tracking event after querying from the CouchDB database.
 In this event, `user1` opens an annotation created by `user2`.